-Sprayed the counter with industrial cleaner, turmeric lifts from yellow to rust, makes a little sunset1 as it rises2.
+Sprayed the counter with industrial cleaner, turmeric lifts from yellow to rust, makes a little sunset as it rises.

-One makes decisions in one's life to force consume3 a little bit of pleasure which is fun because it inspires a break from routine, in the middle of the work week.
+One makes decisions in one's life to forceconsume a little bit of pleasure which is fun because it inspires a break from routine, in the middle of the work week.
 But a wandering mind is not great for the now of domestic life.
 Still, something had changed, some new feeling came over me much in the same way that a front is often undetectable: when it arrives or as it leaves.
-And just as we are surprised that it has alighted, it makes a spell as it widens5, and next you know, you're on your knees at the bottom of some coastal trench6 and you realize you are being abandoned7.
+And just as we are surprised that it has alighted, it makes a spell as it widens, and next you know, you're on your knees at the bottom of some coastal shelf and you realize you are being abandoned.
 Someone does not love you as they once had.
 And why would they?
 Haven't you changed?
 Shouldn't you be changing?
 That is the whole point of the deal8.
 You make a decision and you dig in.
 I would rather be loved differently every hour if I could, but just so long as it lasts at least for eternity9.
-The sealed countertop10 was sprayed heavily because I thought I'd stained the marble.
+I don't even know what I want or need anymore.
+I am very aware of what others say I should want and need.
+Die free or live.
+Domestic effort should go unseen.
+The sealed countertop was sprayed heavily because I thought I'd stained the marble.
 It was that brilliant mustardy turmeric, but the antibacterial pulled it up and altered its composition, turning it all to garnet pigment.
-I laid disposable towels over it until it absorbed, blossoming into the paper and I threw it away.
+I was saying goodbye to the visual world.
+I laid disposable towels over it until it absorbed, blossoming into the paper, and I threw it away.
 I cooked too much that night and overcooked the snow peas.
 I cranked the music as I worked later, amazed at the skill it must have taken to create and perform.
+Even if you were deaf11, you could hear the music.

-1sunset as it rises: night and day
+sunset as it rises: night and day

-2as it rises: turmeric is acidic.
+as it rises: turmeric is acidic.
 This color change is due to a slight change in configuration of the molecule.

-3We were in the golden age of legalization, though there was still significant black market action.
+We were in the golden age of legalization, though there was still significant black market action.
 This gummy was commercially packaged and shipped.
-It wasn't that expensive4.
+It wasn't that expensive.

-4Larry Levis poem, "In 1967": Anybody with three dollars could have a vision / And who wouldn't want to know what it felt like to be / a cedar waxwing..
+Larry Levis poem, "In 1967": Anybody with three dollars could have a vision / And who wouldn't want to know what it felt like to be / a cedar waxwing..

-5Larry Levis book: "The Widening Spell of the Leaves"
+Larry Levis book: "The Widening Spell of the Leaves"

-6I had just memorized Philip Larkin's poem "This Be the Verse"
+coastal shelf.
+I had just memorized Philip Larkin's poem "This Be the Verse"

-7Interpretation of essay, On Courage by Louise Gluck in book: "Proofs and Theories."
+7abandoned: Interpretation of essay, On Courage by Louise Gluck in book: "Proofs and Theories."